Percival Lancaster

-Percival Lancaster (24 February 1880 – 25 October 1937) was a British civil engineer and a writer of boy's adventure fiction, whose progress was derailed by the First World War.
+Percival Lancaster (24 February 1880 – 25 October 1937) was a British civil engineer and a writer of boy's adventure fiction, whose career was derailed by the First World War.
 Although his full name was William Arthur Percy Lancaster, he generally used the form Percival Lancaster.

 Early life

 Lancaster was born at 8:30am on 24 February 1880 in Burntisland, Fife, on the northern banks of the Firth of Forth in Scotland.
 Although born in Scotland, his family soon left Scotland and he never identified himself as Scottish.
 His father was William Joseph Cosens Lancaster (23 May 1843 – 10 June 1922), a civil engineer better known as Harry Collingwood, a writer of boys' adventure fiction, usually with a nautical setting.
 His mother has Kezia Hannah Rice Oxley (January 1848 – 18 April 1928) who, like her husband's two sisters, the 1871 census shows as working a draper's assistant in Liverpool.
 The couple had married two years previously on 10 July 1878, at Conisborough near Doncaster.

 Lancaster attended Dulwich College, at a time when Arthur Herman Gilkes, who promoted scholarship and public service, was the master, and Dulwich was one of the leading public schools.
 Lancaster described himself as being one of the school's prizemen.
 He went on a tour of the continent to perfect his French and German.
 Lancaster prided himself on his linguistic ability and said in a 1909 interview that he could speak French, German, and Zulu.